gemeofficial/gemeblog/blog/2025-07-11-ugent-tips-for-recovery-after-texas-floods/index.md

    Wait until the soil dries and is tested.
 Remove topsoil if contaminated and avoid planting edible crops for 30–60 days.

-6. **How can I tell if my soil is still healthy after Texaxs flood?**
+6. **How can I tell if my soil is still healthy after Texas flood?**

    Signs include foul odor, excess moisture, and visible mold.
 Use compost and organic matter to improve recovery.